 The sprawling jungles of Bondla are home to a variety of animals including the giant red Malabar squirrel, gaur, sambar, langur, wild boar, and jackals.
-An ancient statue of goddess Gajalaxmi is another major attraction which attracts tourists from all corners of the state.
+An ancient statue of goddess Gajalaxmi is another major attraction that attracts tourists from all corners of the state.
 People with a bit of spare time on their hands can also check out the beautiful collection of rare artifacts at the Nature Education Centre.

 Wildlife Attractions at Bondla Wildlife Sanctuary

-Bondla Wildlife Sanctuary consists of a number of well-maintained gardens and lawns which act as favorite hangout spots for the visitors.
+Bondla Wildlife Sanctuary consists of a number of well-maintained gardens and lawns which act as favorite hangout spots for visitors.
 The vegetation is mainly deciduous forests along with a few stretches of semi-evergreen forests.
 A mini zoo housed inside the sanctuary has various animals including the wild boar, gaur, jackals, peacocks, toddy cat, deer, etc.

 Seen along the water bodies are a number of species of crocodiles basking in the sun.
-Bondla wildlife sanctuary also houses other variety of colorful birds which often paint the sky in a colorful hue and reverberate the surroundings with their chirps.
+Bondla wildlife sanctuary also houses a variety of colorful birds which often paint the sky in a colorful hue and reverberate the surroundings with their chirps.
 Elephant rides offered by the forest department are a popular activity amongst both children and adults.

 Although not many staying options are located close to the sanctuary, the forest department offers 8 cottages and 2 dormitories that provide excellent accommodation options at reasonable prices.
 These can be booked through the office of the main range, the officer located at Panaji.